-Use Blackboard to post course content, assignments, discussions, and announcements in an online learning environment
+Use Canvas to post course content, assignments, discussions, and announcements in an online learning environment.

 Johns Hopkins Engineering recommends that on-site instructors use Zoom to conduct class in the event of inclement weather or other situations that prohibit travel to on-site locations.
 Zoom is a conferencing solution that provides online video conferencing and screen sharing capabilities.